 - Librarian: I must remind everyone in our library that works are protected even without a ©.

-You may also like our article, The International Copyright Symbol.
+You may also like our article, Copyright Issues When Publishing Newsletters and Magazines.

 Issue: Copyright registration is voluntary

 - Author: I’ll register my works in case I need to enforce my rights; I may consider registering a collection of works to save on registration fees and paperwork.

 - Publisher: I’ll register to ensure that in a lawsuit I receive any losses to us, any profits to the infringer, and possibly attorney fees.

 - Librarian: If a work is registered, it may be easier for me to obtain permission to use the work as it will be listed in the records of the Copyright Office.